 Survivor Support: Who We Are

 The Survivor Support Program began in 1979 as the first service of its kind in Canada for those experiencing loss due to suicide and/or homicide.
-Trained and supervised lay counsellors, survivors and staff have combined their skills and insights in an effort to create a safe, caring environment within which to explore the aftermath of suicide.
+Trained and supervised lay counselors, survivors and staff have combined their skills and insights in an effort to create a safe, caring environment from which to explore the aftermath of suicide.
 The carefully selected responders are prepared to deal in a sensitive and realistic way with the emotional issues and problems left behind by suicide and/or homicide.
 They are aware of the full range of normal and complicated grief reactions that survivors may experience.

-Lay counsellors consist of survivors and non-survivors who receive extensive screening and training.
+Lay counselors consist of survivors and non-survivors who receive extensive screening and training.
 Those with the experience of suicide and/or homicide loss are now at a point where they can give support back to other survivors.
-Those without experience of suicide and/or homicide loss bring a rich and diverse background in a variety of social support environments.
+Those without the experience of suicide and/or homicide loss bring a rich and diverse background in a variety of social support environments.

 We offer peer-based face-to-face grief support for individuals and families dealing with suicide and homicide bereavement, fully accessible to all.
 Both individualized and group supports are offered.